 Dental cavities are the most common chronic dental disease of Children in the United States.
 According to recent reports, about half of the pre-school children suffer or have developed dental cavities, which are preventable with proper dental hygiene and dental support such as sealants.

-Although you may be apprehensive about dental sealants, they are not as bad as they are taunted to be.
+Although you may be apprehensive about dental sealants near me, they are not as bad as they are taunted to be.
 Did you know dental sealants prevent dental carries by 80%?
 According to the Center for Disease Control, children who don’t wear dental sealants are twice more likely to develop dental cavities than those who have them.

 The CDC recommend dental sealants for all children and here are a few reasons why: